 Contributions from Nick Lewis, Enterprise Threats

-- MySQL.com hack: How to stop website redirects
+- How to protect a website from malware redirects

 - How to avoid a breach by finding security 'soft spots'